Justin Kirk , Boise State '00

 Under Justin’s leadership, the Fraternity has received awards and recognition from the North American Interfraternity Conference, Association of Fraternity Sorority Advisors, Fraternity Communications Association and American Society of Association Executives.
 DU was also one of the subjects interviewed for a recently published book titled: "Transformational Governance: How Boards Achieve Extraordinary Change."
 The book studied high performing associations who achieved extraordinary change through a series of intentional strategies and processes that directors and their staff used to transform their boards and organizations.

-Justin currently serves on the boards of the Association of Fraternity/Sorority Advisors and the North-American Interfraternity Conference.
-He is a past board member of the Fraternity Communications Association, the Omega Phi Beta Foundation, Synergos AMC, and the Center for the Study of the College Fraternity (now Center for Fraternity/Sorority Research).
+Justin currently serves as president of the Foundation for Fraternal Excellence on the governing council for the North American Interfraternity Conference.
+He is a past board member of the Fraternity Communications Association, the Omega Phi Beta Foundation, Synergos AMC, Association of Fraternity/Sorority Advisors, and the Center for the Study of the College Fraternity (which has now merged with the Piazza Center at Penn State).

 Justin is on a competitive cycling team in Indianapolis and competes in races across the U.S.